 The next steps will be completing documentation and submitting the 2040 plan to the Florida Department of Transportation and the Federal Highway Administration

 To see a video of about the LRTP by Alex Trauger, manager of long range planning, click here.

 See the 2040 Long Range Transportation Plan documents approved by the board below:

 The 2030 Long Range Transportation Plan

-This is the plan under which the region is currently operating.
-The MetroPlan Orlando Board adopted the 2030 Long Range Transportation Plan on August 12, 2009.
+This is the plan under which the region has been most recently operating.
+The MetroPlan Orlando Board adopted the 2030 Long Range Transportation Plan in August of 2009.
 While previous updates primarily focused on transportation, the 2030 Plan also connected land use and transportation by incorporating an alternative land use in the planning process.
 The result is a plan with strong support for smart growth principles, significant emphasis on transit, and a larger financial investment in the region's transportation network.